Are you looking for alternatives to alcoholics anonymous (AA)?

 Founded in 1985 by James Christopher, Secular Organizations for Sobriety (SOS) is a network of independent groups that work together to provide support for those entering the stage of sobriety.
 James Christopher is a sober alcoholic.
 He had initially attended AA meetings but was uncomfortable with the focus on a “higher power.”
 In searching for an alternative program, Christopher saw the need for secular organizations to support those in recovery.

-SOS is a non-profit that has face to face and online meetings around the world.
-They believe that your own personal responsibility, with the support from SOS, is what will lead to success in staying sober throughout recovery.
+SOS is a non-profit that has face-to-face and online meetings around the world.
+They believe that your responsibility, with support from SOS, is what will lead to success in staying sober throughout recovery.
 Because it is composed of many different individual groups, there are no standard uniform guidelines found amongst the groups.
-Instead, there is a general focus given by SOS and it is up to each group to incorporate that focus.
+Instead, SOS gives a general focus, and it is up to each group to incorporate that focus.

 LifeRing is a worldwide organization.
-Just as the name suggests, it links people as “life rings” around the world.
+Just as the name suggests, it links people as “life rings” worldwide.
 When you feel vulnerable, you always have someone to reach out to.
 The focus is on peer-to-peer support.

 5. Recovery International

 Recovery International has been in place for over 75 years.
 It was founded by Dr. Abraham A. Low, a neuropsychiatrist who has used cognitive-behavioral training to help lead individuals through a healthy recovery.
-This program helps change the way participants think – replacing negative thoughts and emotions with healthier ones.
-The idea is that thoughts and responses are within our control and by learning to stop the negativity as it crosses our mind, we can change our body’s response.
+This program helps change how participants think – replacing negative thoughts and emotions with healthier ones.
+The idea is that thoughts and responses are within our control, and we can change our body’s response by learning to stop the negativity as it crosses our mind.

 In keeping with the other alternatives to alcoholics anonymous, Recovery International also believes in self-reliance and self-help, although it does incorporate the mental health factor.